 Mobile recruiting is just beginning to gain steam and with the growing popularity of mobile, it will definitely be the future of recruiting.
 By developing best practices and avoiding common pitfalls, you optimize your chances of acquiring the best talent available for your company.

 About the author:

-Alexa Lemzy is the customer support expert and content manager at TextMagic.
-She is passionate about mobile technologies, employee communication and business growth.
-Feel free to drop her a line on Twitter.
+Alexa Lemzy is the customer support expert and content manager at TextMagic and freelancer at Assignyourwriter.
+She is passionate about mobile technologies, employee communication, and business growth.

 Recruiterbox is considered the most user friendly hiring software on the market.
 If you’re ready to take your recruiting and hiring to the next level, request a Recruiterbox demo today.